bomonike/bomonike.github.io/rustlang.md

 Rust developers are called "Rustlings" or "Rustaceans".

+r/rust

 <a target="_blank" href="https://twitter.com/search?q=%23rustlang&src=typed_query">#RustLang on Twitter</a>.

-Rust is named after the <a target="_blank" href="https://www.wikiwand.com/en/Rust_(fungus)">rust family of parasitic fungi causing plant diseases with its brown spores</a>, yet there is a
+Rust is named after the <a target="_blank" href="https://www.wikiwand.com/en/Rust_(fungus)">rust family of parasitic fungi causing plant diseases with its brown spores</a>.

 Rust Belt Rust: conference held in the "Rust Belt" of the U.S.